Pricing

 A mention that influences AI recommendations needs three qualities:

-- Contextual relevance: Your brand appears alongside category-specific language.
-If you sell marketing automation software, the mention should appear in content about marketing technology, campaign optimization, or demand generation — not a generic business directory listing.
+1. Contextual relevance: Your brand appears alongside category-specific language.
+If you sell marketing automation software, the mention should appear in content about marketing technology, campaign optimization, or demand generation, not a generic business directory listing.

-- Editorial framing: The mention appears as a genuine editorial reference — part of analysis, recommendation, comparison, or expert commentary.
+2. Editorial framing: The mention appears as a genuine editorial reference, part of analysis, recommendation, comparison, or expert commentary.
 AI models distinguish between organic editorial content and promotional placements.

 You cannot improve what you cannot measure.
-As of 2026, the tools for tracking brand mentions across AI search platforms have matured significantly compared to even 12 months ago.
+As of 2026, the tools for monitoring brand mentions across AI search have matured significantly compared to even 12 months ago.

 Traditional mention monitoring